An Atomic Viewpoint of the TP Completion Problem: Introduction

 A matrix is called \textit{totally positive} (TP) if all of its minors (determinants of square submatrices) are positive, and \textit{totally nonnegative} (TN) if they are nonnegative.
 TP and TN matrices have been studied extensively; see \cite{totallynonnegative}.

-A \textit{partial matrix} is a matrix where some entries may be left \textit{unspecified}, typically rendered within the partial matrix as question marks.
-The remaining entries are called \textit{specified} entries, and the collection of all specified entries is called the \textit{data} for the partial matrix.
+A \textit{partial matrix} is a matrix in which some entries are \textit{specified}, and the remaining entries are free to be chosen.
+The latter are called \textit{unspecified} entries and are denoted with ?'s.
+The specified entries and the pattern they determine are the \textit{data} for the partial matrix.
 A \textit{completion} of a partial matrix is a choice of values for the unspecified entries, resulting in a conventional matrix.
 The \textit{TP completion problem} asks which partial matrices have TP completions.

-Clearly, it is necessary that all fully specified minors of the partial matrix are already positive, that is, the partial matrix must be \textit{partial totally positive} (partial TP).
-This condition is not always sufficient; it depends on the \textit{pattern} of specified and unspecified entries, which describes whether each entry is specified or unspecified.
-Specified entries are rendered as asterisks, and unspecified entries are question marks as they are in partial matrices.
+Clearly, it is necessary that all fully specified minors of the partial matrix be positive for it to admit a TP completion.
+That is, the partial matrix must be \textit{partial totally positive} (partial TP).
+This condition is not always sufficient; it depends on the \textit{pattern} of specified and unspecified entries.
+To describe the pattern, we use $*$'s to denote the positions of specified entries and ?'s to denote the positions of unspecified entries.
 Patterns for which partial TP data is a sufficient condition for admitting a TP completion are called \textit{TP-completable} patterns, or simply \textit{completable} patterns.
-Partial TP data which has no TP completion is called \textit{witness data} for a non-completable pattern.
+Partial TP data that has no TP completion is called \textit{witness data} for a non-completable pattern.

 \begin{example} The pattern shown is not a completable pattern, but this specific data does admit a TP completion, as shown.

 \end{example}